lrr68/baca/README.md

-# Scal language specifications
+# バカ(Baca) language specifications

-Scal (Simple calculator) is a interpreter for a calculator focused language.
+Baca (Basic calculator) is an interpreter for a calculator focused language.
 It's main goals are to provide a easy to use and familiar calculator.
 To be familiar the syntax borrows commands from c and python, aimming to type less and offering multiple syntaxes for some commands.
 Since the goal is to be a calculator, operations like power, factorial and termial have exclusive tokens, so it doesn't require a explicit function call to use them.